 Obtain fast and accurate answers to questions about benefits and records by going to milConnect’s Benefits and Records when to manage aspects of benefits and records that milConnect does not, and how to access those tools and resources.

-Military.com — https://www.military.com/benefits you first begin your search.
-It’s the most comprehensive and convenient collection on the web about the policies that affect military retirees benefits and records.
-One useful feature is that milConnect explains when to use other web tools and real-world resources
+Military.com — https://www.military.com/benefits is the most comprehensive and convenient collection on the web about the policies that affect military retirees benefits and records.

 Military Benefits and Resources

 Military.com is the largest military membership organization, connecting more than 10 million members to benefits, news, resources, discounts, and to each other.
 The site is not an official government site but works closely with government organizations to ensure complete and timely coverage of issues and events that affect its members.

 The military life cycle includes post-military life and the Military OneSource provides a guide to Educational Opportunities; Health Care and Medical Benefits; Life Insurance; Home Loans and Housing Assistance; Employment Services; Commissary and Exchange, and Military Funeral Honors.
 Retired military service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource – for 365 days after transitioning out and some for even longer.

 Military Retirees will find more than 150 fact sheets with highlights of benefits and eligibility requirements.
 The MyAirForceBenefits Help Desk is the place to go for answers regarding benefits.